Asterix the Gaul

 Asterix has also been the star of two live action French movies, Astérix et Obélix contre César (Asterix and Obelix vs. Caesar, 1999) and Astérix & Obélix: Mission Cléopâtre (Asterix and Obelix: Mission Cleopatra, 2002), in both cases played by Christian Clavier.

 There have been a series of figurines released commemorating many of the Asterix characters (in a manner similar to the plethora of figurines released in the U.K. around Terry Pratchett's Discworld characters).
-Rather than try and list them, I've found a site which has already done so, complete with a plethora of pictures.
+Rather than try and list them, I've found a site which has already done so, complete with a ton of pictures.

 There has also been an interactive Asterix card game (presumably in the style of Magic the Gathering) released by Spears to begin with, then by FX Schmid.